firezone/firezone/rust/windows-client/docs/manual_testing.md

 - [ ] Given the UUID is stored in AppData, when you run the client, then it will load the UUID
 - [ ] Given the client is running, when a session starts, then the UUID will be used as the device ID

+# DLL

+- [ ] Given wintun.dll does not exist in the same directory as the exe, when you run the exe, then it will create wintun.dll
+- [ ] Given wintun.dll has extra bytes appended to the end, when you run the exe, then it will re-write wintun.dll
+- [ ] Given wintun.dll does not have the expected SHA256, when you run the exe, then it will re-write wintun.dll
+- [ ] Given wintun.dll has the expected SHA256, when you run the exe, then it will not re-write wintun.dll

 # Launching

 - [ ] Given the client is not running, when you open a deep link, then the client will not start